 Programs in the School of Music & Theater are accredited by the National Association of Schools of Music and National Association of Schools of Theater.
 Graduates have gained admission to both university graduate programs and professional training programs; they have become teachers and university professors; and they have pursued a range of related professions in the arts, education, business, administration, law, social services, and non-profit management.

-Music Theory B.A./B.S.
+Music: Theory B.A./B.S.

-Area Coordinator: B. Hansen
+Program Coordinator: B. Hansen

 In addition to meeting the general University degree requirements, music majors seeking the B.A. or B.S. in Music Theory must complete the following courses: